-Browsholme Hall, pronounced ‘Brusom’, lies in the Forest of Bowland four miles north-west of Clitheroe overlooking the Hodder Valley.
-Built in 1507 by Edmund Parker, the red sandstone house has a genuine claim to be the oldest surviving family home in Lancashire.
-Browsholme is an historic house unique in so many ways – not least for its remarkable antiquarian collection representing the accumulation of the personal possessions of fourteen generations of continuous occupation.
+Browsholme Hall, pronounced ‘Brusom’, lies in the Forest of Bowland four miles north-west of Clitheroe.
+Built in 1507 by Edmund Parker, the Hall overlooks the Hodder Valley.
+The red sandstone house has a genuine claim to be the oldest surviving family home in Lancashire.
+Browsholme is an historic house unique in so many ways.

 Fourteen generations of continuous occupation has as a result created a remarkable antiquarian collection, representing the accumulation of the personal possessions over the years.
 Hall tours are available to view this impressive selection of artefacts.

 Furthermore, for more information about our tours please visit this link.